Best practices

 7. Security and domain settings

-- Allowed Domains - This setting ensures that games cannot be embedded except on your intended site(s).
+- Allowed domains - This setting ensures that games cannot be embedded except on your intended site(s).

 - X/Twitter Handle - This setting is required if social sharing is enabled.